w3c/wot-binding-templates/VOCABULARY-CREATION-GUIDE.md

-Once the files are in place, they need to be inserted into the top-level `render.js` file, which can not only create a rendered binding template (`index.html`) file but also a human-readable ontology file (`ontology.html`) which can be used as a alternative representation based on content negotiation.
+Once the files are in place, they need to be inserted into the top-level `render.js` file, which can not only create a rendered binding template (`index.html`) file but also a human-readable ontology file (`ontology.html`) which can be used as an alternative representation based on content negotiation.

 Examples of existing binding template files can be found in the `bindings` directory.